 Would you like to relax with a hot soak?
 You can do that in Hot Springs, Arkansas.

-I can’t think of a more relaxing way to spend a weekend than soaking in one of the baths and spas lined up along Bathhouse Row in Hot Springs.
+I can’t think of a more relaxing way to spend a weekend than soaking in one of the baths and spas lined up along Bathhouse Row in Hot Springs, Arkansas.
 But there’s more to this weekend than hot baths.

 Hot Springs National Park includes 26 miles of hiking trails and two scenic drives or you could play golf on two world-class courses.
 On Lake Hamilton, board a National Park Duck Tour or ride the Belle of Hot Springs riverboat.